 OLA believes that lead generators must be transparent and properly inform consumers regarding what will transpire once they fill out a form online when seeking goods and services, including which parties might contact that consumer.
-OLA's Best Practices explicitly bars member companies from providing a lead for a purpose other than what the consumer has explicitly provided consent.
+OLA's Best Practices explicitly bar member companies from providing a lead for a purpose other than what the consumer has explicitly provided consent.
 OLA agrees with the commission that there should be no place for bad actors that mislead consumers, or unscrupulously share consumer data with parties inconsistent with the consumer's original request for services.
-However, there are concerns that the rule's proposals would significantly diminish the number of potential leads and will have several unintended negative consequences for both consumers and industry.
-This is especially true under the rule's contemplation of single consumer consent.
+However, there are concerns that the rule's proposals to institute new one-to-one consent requirements would significantly diminish the number of potential leads and will have several unintended negative consequences for both consumers and the industry.

 One outcome of the FCC proposal will be to prevent consumers from working with lead generators and the vetted lenders they know and trust.
-Lead generators must collect consent for multiple parties, because the lead generator is unable to predict, which lender may be interested in offering the consumer a financial product or service before the vetted marketplace participants evaluate the consumer's information.
+Lead generators must collect consent from multiple parties, because the lead generator is unable to predict which lender may be interested in offering the consumer a financial product or service before the vetted marketplace participants evaluate the consumer's information.
 Restricting a consumer's ability to interact with reputable lead generators and their marketplaces of vetted lenders will significantly reduce access to credit for those most in need of assistance, and in many cases drive up the cost of that same credit, as lenders who previously relied on lead generators incur increased costs for customer acquisition.
 It also increases the likelihood of exposure to fraudsters and scams.

-In a newly released report, the FTC found that consumers lost nearly \$8.8 billion to fraud in 2022, an almost 30% increase from the previous year and more than double the amount lost in 2021.4 Limiting the number of marketing partners with whom a lead generator can share a consumer's information will force consumers to submit their personal information on multiple websites, posing a much greater risk of consumer data being compromised, including hitting scam websites that steal money and data.
+In a newly released report, the FTC found that consumers lost nearly \$8.8 billion to fraud in 2022, an almost 30% increase from the previous year and more than double the amount lost in 2021.
+Limiting the number of marketing partners with whom a lead generator can share a consumer's information will force consumers to submit their personal information on multiple websites, posing a much greater risk of consumer data being compromised, including scam websites that steal money and data.
 Simply put, lead generators reduce fraud by allowing a consumer to access a vetted marketplace of service providers through a single, secured submission of their data.

-A majority of the citizenry never has to consider the importance of the general right to contract, which includes one's ability to act with some guaranty as to future obligations and rights.
-Not until one is faced with the prospect of not having that right does its value becomes more readily apparent.
+Requiring one-to-one consent will also impact consumers' general right to contract, which includes one's ability to act with some guarantee as to future obligations and rights.
+Not until one is faced with the prospect of not having that right does its value become more readily apparent.
 With this rule, the FCC is effectively denying consumers their fundamental right to give or withhold their consent to be contacted for products they may be interested in.
 The general right to contract is intimately connected to several other fundamental rights including among others the right to contract for marriage and private education.
 (See Pierce v.
 Society of Sisters, 268 U.S. 510 (1925); Loving v.
 Virginia, 388 U.S. 1 (1967); Zablocki v.
-Redhail, 434 U.S. 374
+Redhail, 434 U.S. 374 (1978).
+Any regulation abrogating the general right to contract will necessarily infringe on these previously recognized fundamental rights.